Naples Estate Planning Lawyer

 Trusts – One or more Trusts can be employed to transfer property in a way that avoids Probate, takes advantage of tax savings, and avoids the Estate & Gift Tax.
 You may only need a simple Revocable Living Trust, or your estate and beneficiaries may benefit from a Special Needs Trust, Charitable Trusts, Irrevocable Life Insurance Trusts, and more exotic Trusts for Tax Planning.

 Advance Directives and Powers of Attorney – The flip side of planning to distribute your estate after you are gone is working to ensure your estate is adequately preserved and protected during your lifetime.
-Advance Directives and Powers of Attorney can see you through any periods of incapacity by making sure medical, financial and legal decisions are made for you by people whom you know and trust to make the right choices in your best interests.
+Advance Directives and Powers of Attorney can see you through many periods of incapacity by making sure medical, financial and legal decisions are made for you by people whom you know and trust to make the right choices in your best interests.

 Get expert help in your Florida estate planning from a Naples Estate Planning Specialist

 Naples estate planning lawyer James R. Nici is board-certified by The Florida Bar as a Specialist in Wills, Trusts, and Estates.
 At Nici Law Firm, P.L., we’ll create a comprehensive Estate Plan that goes above and beyond the basics to meet your unique needs.
-We pay special attention to devise a Creditor-Protected Inheritance that doesn’t just protect your assets while you own them but protects the gifts you make as well.
+We pay special attention to devising a Creditor-Protected Inheritance that doesn’t just protect your assets while you own them but protects the gifts you make as well.
 We’re also well-versed in Estate Planning for Blended Families and the special issues to address.

 Count on Nici Law Firm, P.L., to provide a comprehensive review of your needs, including: